Ranger School is a nine-week course with three phases.

 Prerequisites for Ranger School include passing the Ranger APFT.
-This requires 49 push-ups (2 minutes or less), 59 sit-ups (2 minutes or less), 5 mile run in under 40 minutes and 6 pull-ups.
+This requires 49 push-ups (2 minutes or less), 59 sit-ups (2 minutes or less), a 5-mile run in under 40 minutes, and 6 pull-ups.
 The soldier must also pass a CWST (Combat Water Survival Test).

-Communication during Ranger School is very limited.
+Communication during Ranger School is minimal.
 This link provides an address where you can write to your soldier during each phase.
-Your will most likely only hear from him between phases or if he is recycled or dropped.
+You will likely only hear from him between phases or if he is recycled or dropped.